Skip to main content

 }

-While running the workflow, you can provide the task to mapping as shown in the following image:
+While running the workflow, you can provide the task-to-domain mapping as shown in the following image:

 Task To Domain mapping while invoking workflows